Trams in Kolkata: 1883–1902: Steam trams

 In 1882, steam locomotives were deployed experimentally to haul tram cars.
-In the next year a new route opened for steam tram service towards Khidirpur.
+In the next year a new route opened for steam tram service towards Kidderpore.
 Tram tracks were laid down via Dufferin Road through maidan, and on reserved track for high-speed steam trams for morning walkers, tourists, race-course goers, and peoples living on those area.
-Khidirpur tram depot was also constructed at that time, which was also a minor workshop for all steam trams.
-It was followed by a south-central branch towards from Wellington Square to Park Street (now Mother Teresa Sarani) via Wellesley Street (now Rafi Ahmed Kidwai Road).
-After a long sixteen years gap, the Nimtala route was connected with Company Bagan line via Nimtala Ghat Street, and the Dharmatala – Nimtala service was changed to steam tram.
-At this time horse trams ran on Shyambazar, Sealdah, High Court & Kalighat routes, and steam trams ran on Nimtala, Park Street & Khidirpur route.
-The Dharmatala – Wellington Square section and Esplanade – Metcalfe Hall section, were served by both horse and steam trams until 1901.
-Khidirpur & Kalighat were the only steam & horse tram depot at that time respectively.
+Kidderpore tram depot was also constructed at that time, which was also a minor workshop for all steam trams.
+It was followed by a south-central branch towards from Wellington Square to Park Street via Wellesley Street (now Rafi Ahmed Kidwai Road).
+After a long sixteen years gap, the Nimtala route was connected with Company Bagan line via Nimtala Ghat Street, and the Esplanade – Nimtala service was changed to steam tram.
+At this time horse trams ran on Shyambazar, Sealdah, High Court & Kalighat routes, and steam trams ran on Nimtala, Park Street & Kidderpore route.
+The Esplanade – Wellington Square section and Esplanade – Metcalfe Hall section, were served by both horse and steam trams until 1901.
+Kidderpore & Kalighat were the only steam & horse tram depot at that time respectively.

 By the end of the century, the company owned 166 tram cars, 1,000 horses, seven steam locomotives, and 19 miles of track.